TBD54566975/did-dht/README.md

 It is anticipated that there are custom crawlers and indexers for different types of data.
-For example, a crawler can be specifically written for the ION network, which understands how to traverse the network and re-assemble the current state of any DID Document on it, and leverage it's [type registry](https://github.com/decentralized-identity/sidetree/blob/master/docs/type-registry.md) to discover new data.
+For example, a crawler can be specifically written for the ION network, which understands how to traverse the network and re-assemble the current state of any DID Document on it, and leverage its [type registry](https://github.com/decentralized-identity/sidetree/blob/master/docs/type-registry.md) to discover new data.

 ### Indexer